saikatdas/LogParse/README.md

 ![alt text](https://github.com/saikatdas/LogParse/blob/master/output.png)
 Parse Nginx log file

-How to run above Program ?
+-How to run above Program ?

 clone the repo in your local machine ; you should have python 3+ goto project root directory and then type :